Skip to main content

 Important: Page State After AI Steps

-When using AI steps followed by cached steps, it’s critical to consider where your AI step will leave the page once complete.
-Cached steps rely on specific screen coordinates, so if an AI step ends on an unexpected page state, scroll position, or modal, subsequent cached actions may fail or become flaky.
+When using AI steps followed by recorded steps, it’s critical to consider where your AI step will leave the page once complete.
+Recorded steps rely on specific screen coordinates, so if an AI step ends on an unexpected page state, scroll position, or modal, subsequent recorded actions may fail or become flaky.
 Best Practices:

 • Be explicit about the final state in your AI step (e.g., “Login and ensure you’re on the dashboard”)

-• Verify the page has fully loaded before transitioning to cached steps
+• Verify the page has fully loaded before transitioning to recorded steps

-• If using modals or overlays, explicitly close them in the AI step if cached steps follow
+• If using modals or overlays, explicitly close them in the AI step if recorded steps follow

-• Consider adding a brief assertion to confirm the expected page state before cached steps execute
+• Consider adding a brief assertion to confirm the expected page state before recorded steps execute

 Example: